Elleppi/OTSN/README.md

 3. The automated algorithm:

 	1. applies the cleaning procedure;
-	2. applies the features and labels selection mechanism;
+	2. performs the features and labels selection mechanism;
 	3. computes new predictions;
 	4. makes comparisons against the *test_set*;
 	5. computes the predictions' accuracy